-Is an ETF really better than a mutual fund?
+People often ask, is an ETF really better than a mutual fund?
 You'll get a different answer depending on who you ask, but once you understand the differences, you can form your own opinion based on which instrument fits your needs best.
 Each investment type has its own merits, and you can make an educated financial decision that will have a positive impact on your portfolio or investing strategy once you get to know them.

 What Are ETFs and Mutual Funds?

-It’s important to understand how ETFs and mutual funds work before you can decide which is a better fit for your portfolio.
-Exchange traded funds or ETFs follow indexes—up, down, and all around.
+You should understand how ETFs and mutual funds work before deciding on which better fits your portfolio.
+Exchange-traded funds (ETFs) follow indexes—up, down, and all around.
 But they act more like equity investments.
 Mutual funds allow a group of investors to pool their money and hire a portfolio manager.

 When you have a better understanding of the two investments and how they function, it’s time to decide which is the right asset for you.
-These articles might be beneficial for your decision-making process because they literally give a perspective from both sides of the investment coin.
+Find out the perspectives from people advocating both sides of the investment coin.

-Then there’s the biggest question of all: How will investing in ETFs and mutual funds affect your tax situation?
-Tax rates will vary depending on the fund, as well as on where you invest and when you close your position.
-It's important to know how each investment will impact your finances come tax time.
+The biggest question of all for many investors is how investing in ETFs and mutual funds affects their tax situation.
+Tax rates vary depending on the fund, as well as on where you invest and when you close your position.

 The Bottom Line